regularcoder/regularcoder/_posts/coding/2016-04-01-simple-translator-MVC5-dotnetcore.md

 comments: true
 ---

+**This post is incomplete and will remain so - it has been abandoned**

 This tutorial will explain how to create an ASP.NET 5 website running on .NET Core.
 The translation will be performed using Microsoft's Translator Azure web service.
 At no point do I use Visual Studio - just command line tools and free editors.

 Here is a preview of what the final product looks like: